BASEBALL CARDS JEW

 During this time, American Jews were still facing widespread discrimination and anti-Semitism.
 For many Jewish baseball card entrepreneurs, the growing popularity of their products helped them gain a foothold of acceptance in mainstream American society.
 Their businesses thrived by catering to the same new baseball fan culture that was embracing Jewish players who were starting to break into the major leagues in larger numbers.

-Read also: BEST TOPPS BASEBALL CARDS TO BUY
+Read also: BASEBALL CARDS METAIRIE LA

 Stars like Hank Greenberg, the first Jewish player to win an MVP award, became icons for young Jewish fans and collectors in the 1930s and 1940s.
 As more Jewish athletes made their way to the big leagues, their cards became highly coveted collectibles.
 Meanwhile, Jewish card companies like Fleer continued innovating the industry.
 In 1938, Fleer issued the first modern “gum” cards included in packages of chewing gum, a packaging concept still used today.